New Era Opportunity: Solar Energy

 The pandemic is accelerating this trend.
-According to data from real estate consultancy Otteau Valuation Group, families are ditching their $3 million New York City apartments in search for much larger homes in New Jersey.
+According to data from real estate consultancy Otteau Valuation Group, families are ditching their $3 million New York City apartments in search of much larger homes in New Jersey.

 In fact, new homes bought in New Jersey jumped 69% from last year.
 This will have a big impact on the future of solar, as new homeowners opt to add solar panels.
 But that’s only half of the story on solar…

 The other half of solar’s boom is the drop in the cost of lithium-ion batteries.

 You see, the big problem with solar power is that the sun isn’t shining when households consume the most energy — in the mornings and the evenings.
 By adding a battery to an existing solar system, the sun’s energy can be stored to power homes when energy is needed most.

 Thanks to tens of billions of dollars of automotive research, lithium-ion battery prices have dropped from nearly $1,200/kWh (kilowatt-hour) in 2010 to $120/kWh today.
 And costs are expected to continue dropping to $61/kWh by 2030.

 We are heading to a tipping point where the cost of solar panels combined with a battery pack in the garage is cheaper than buying electricity from the power company.
 That’s why nearly 25% of solar installations will be paired with storage, up from 6% in 2020.

 According to my calculations, given the declining costs of solar and storage, we are only a few decades away from a future where every home produces and stores its own energy.
 We’ll wonder why we ever relied on corporate-controlled grids to power our lives.